2.142.2 Service Catalog Management Process and Procedures

 The role’s responsibilities include:

-• Responsible for obtaining ACIO approvals for any changes to their service offerings
+• Obtaining ACIO approvals for any changes to their service offerings

-• Responsible for and delivery of a service within the agreed service levels
+• Delivery of a service within agreed service levels

-• Responsible to the customer for the initiation, transition and ongoing maintenance and support of a service and accountable to the IT director or service management director for the delivery of the service
+• Initiation, transition and ongoing maintenance and support of a service and accountable to IT director or service management director for delivery of the service

-• Responsible for producing quality, secure and resilient designs for new or improved service; this includes producing and maintaining all design documentation
+• Producing quality, secure and resilient designs for new or improved service; this includes producing and maintaining all design documentation

-• Responsible for testing and validating new and changed service records
+• Testing and validating new and changed service records

-• Responsible for monitoring incidents related to the service and coordinating efforts to improve it.
+• Monitoring incidents related to a service and coordinating efforts to improve it

-• Responsible for negotiating service level objectives, Operational Level Agreements (OLAs) and Underpinning Contracts (UCs) associated with the service
+• Negotiating service level objectives, Operational Level Agreements (OLAs) and Underpinning Contracts (UCs) associated with service

 ACIO Liaisons (SCM Working Group) Are knowledgeable about the SCM Process.
 Can be Service Providers, Service Owners, IT Support Staff or Service Customers.